The River Conference of the Free Methodist Church

 What is a Transition Plan?

 A transition plan is a written plan that details the process of a pastoral transition.
-It involves the Lead Pastor, the Superintendency, the District Leader, the church Delegates, and the incoming Pastor, when available.
+It involves the Lead Pastor, the Conference Superintendency, the District Superintendent, the church Delegates, and the incoming Pastor, when available.

 Free Methodist Transition Distinctives